iel-amra/Cub3D/readme.md

 * Textured walls and sprites.
 * Player movement and collision detection.
 * Ability to rotate the camera.
-* Basic interactions with the environment.
+* Possibility to create or customize a map.

 ### Rules
 * The program should read a scene description from a .cub file.
 * The scene description includes specifications for the resolution, textures, colors, and map layout.
-* The player should be able to move within the map using arrow keys, and rotate the view using left and right arrow keys.
+* The player should be able to move within the map using arrow keys, and rotate the view using the mouse or the left and right arrow keys.
-* The player's objective is to navigate through the maze, avoiding obstacles and finding a way to reach the designated goal.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>